-- This is a command that applies to all of us for all our lives, no matter who our parents are or what they have done. - The more we learn to unconditionally love (honor) our parents, whom we usually know better than anyone else, the more we learn about love toward other people.
+- Honoring our parents is a command that applies to all of us for all our lives, no matter who our parents are or what they have done. - The more we learn to unconditionally love (honor) our parents, whom we usually know better than anyone else, the more we learn about love toward other people.